COVID-19 Patient Update Page

 • if you have a cough, fever or difficulty breathing; please call first.
 DO NOT COME BEFORE CALLING

-IF YOU COME TO YOUR PHYSICIAN’S OFFICE OR THE FAMILY HEALTH TEAM:
+IF YOU HAVE A CONFIRMED APPOINTMENT WITH YOUR PHYSICIAN’S OFFICE OR THE FAMILY HEALTH TEAM:

 • you will be questioned when you arrive

-• try and stay 2m (6ft) away from other people
+• you must stay 2m (6ft) away from other people

 • avoid touching any surfaces